Delhi: Ghazipur landfill site fire rages on even as firefighters attempt to douse flames

 “As of now, two fire tenders are present at the fire spot and continuing the cooling operation,” said Chief Fire Officer Atul Garg, according to the Hindustan Times.
 Garg told PTI that it might take a few more hours to completely douse the fire.

-An official told the news agency that the flame was atop a garbage mound which made it difficult to douse.
+An official told the news agency that the flames were atop a garbage mound, which made it difficult to douse.

 “We cannot take the fire tenders upwards,” the official said.
 “The spot is vertically located and the water comes down when we spray it on the fire, which makes the task difficult.”

-On Monday, the Aam Aadmi Party government had ordered an inquiry into the incident and asked the Delhi Pollution Control Committee to submit a report within 24 hours.
-The committee is expected to submit its report by Tuesday afternoon.

-No casualty has been reported in the fire.
 On Monday, Garg had said that the cause of fire was yet to be ascertained.
 The Aam Aadmi Party has blamed the municipal corporations led by the Bharatiya Janata Party for the fire.

+The Aam Aadmi Party government had ordered an inquiry into the incident and asked the Delhi Pollution Control Committee to submit a report within 24 hours.
+The committee is expected to submit its report by Tuesday afternoon.

 Environment Minister Gopal Rai alleged that such incidents have taken place at the Ghazipur landfill site earlier as well and they point to the carelessness of the BJP-ruled East Delhi Municipal Corporation, reported The Times of India.